skiarn/my-story/README.md

 ### Deployment

-Deploys a a static web app on github,
+Deploys a a static web app on github: https://skiarn.github.io/my-story/